Apployees/apployees-nx/apps/level-task-runner/src/README.md

 ## How is cache evicted?

-It isn't.
-Lol. ¯\\_ (ツ) _/¯
+There is an option call `time_to_live` (in seconds) that tries to set the Redis expiry if the driver is redisdown.

-There is an option call time_to_live that tries to set the Redis expiry if the driver is redisdown.
-It doesn't seem to be working right now.
+However, you can setup your Redis cache to automatically evict old entries.
+See [https://redis.io/topics/lru-cache](https://redis.io/topics/lru-cache).